vippsas/vipps-developers/common-topics/api-lifecycle.md

 #### Example

-Vipps may add a `msisdn` field to support international phone numbers, in addition to Norwegian-only phone numbers:
+We may add a `msisdn` field to support international phone numbers, in addition to Norwegian-only phone numbers:

 Version 2.0.0: